Google “Is talc in makeup safe?” and you’ll find tons of pages with what seems like differing and at times, conflicting answers to the question.

 So is it safe to use talc?

+By itself, yes.
 But in reality — products containing talc products have a high chance of also containing asbestos.

 That’s why the European Union requires products containing talc to have the warning “keep powder away from children’s nose and mouth”.
 Can you imagine picking up baby powder with this label on the back?